-- Will employees be able to receive unemployment insurance benefits if an employer places them on furlough or temporary layoff? - Entitlement to unemployment insurance benefits is governed by state law.
-The fact that the cessation of work is treated as a layoff or furlough generally should not affect the employee's eligibility for unemployment insurance benefits. - For example, the Illinois Unemployment Insurance Act ("IUIA") allows employees to receive benefits based on a loss of income versus a termination of employment.
+- Will employees be able to receive unemployment insurance benefits if an employer places them on furlough or temporary layoff? - Unemployment Insurance ("UI") is a joint state-federal program that provides cash benefits to eligible workers.
+Although federal law establishes the minimum guidelines that each state must follow and requires a minimum UI tax rate under FUTA, each state administers a separate unemployment insurance program under which eligibility and entitlement to unemployment insurance benefits is governed by state law.
+The fact that the cessation of work is treated as a temporary layoff or furlough generally should not affect the employee's eligibility for unemployment insurance benefits, and a reduction in hours below 40 hours per week can also trigger UI benefits.

+For example, the Illinois Unemployment Insurance Act ("IUIA") allows employees to receive benefits based on a loss of income versus a termination of employment.
 In Illinois, an employee is generally able to obtain the maximum benefit for any week in which the employee performed no work or received no income.
 To be eligible for partial week benefits under the IUIA (i.e., partial benefits for a week in which an employee is working less than full-time because of lack of work), the employee's earnings for the week must be less than the weekly unemployment benefit amount the employee would receive if he or she was totally unemployed for the week (without the application of any dependent allowances).
 Currently, the maximum weekly benefit under the IUIA for an individual without dependents is \$471 per week.